fotinintavou/maplecroft_tweet/README.md

 A basic application which:
 - displays the 10 latest tweets from Verisk Maplecroft
-- pinpoints the countries referenced in these tweets in a google map
+- pinpoints to a google map the countries referenced in these tweets
-- displays the tweets if one hovers in the pinpointed countries
+- displays the tweets if one hovers over the pinpointed countries

-This application is based on django framework.
+This application is based on the Django framework.
 JavaScript was also used, as well as google api and twitter api.

 ## Installation